Weedarlol/Master/README.md

 The candidate is expected to be skillful in technical programming (experience with parallel programming is not required but preferred).
 Importantly, the candidate must be hardworking and eager to learn new skills and knowledge, such as basic mathematical modeling and basic bioinformatics applications.

+# How to run

+Each subfolder of ex3 is a specified scenario where the parameters are specified in the Makefile document.
+The documents specifies the sizes and quantity of processors as well as at which partitions it wants to run.

+To run a specified scenario, enter the folder and write "make" to start the program with the parameters specified.

+## Output

+The output is written into files in either "error" or "output" folder, where the name specifies the parameters used, and the content specifies how long it took and if it ran correctly.

+The test parameter for the files specifies which type of program is run, 0 = full program, 3 = only calculation, 4 = only communication.

 # Content Information